Group Pairing

 Almost all tournament formats will, in various rounds, have groups of players that need to be paired.
 These may be bands in McMahon or Swiss tournaments, or groups of remaining players in knockout tournament.
 In the first round of the tournament, this might even be all players.
 Most methods depend on the group containing an even number of players, so it may be necessary to enlarge or reduce the size of the group if it is odd, by pairing players outside the group, or by giving a player a bye.
 Once the group is determined, the players can be paired in a number of ways, most of which are based upon ordering the field of players by some criteria, from strongest to weakest.
 Once the group has been ordered, there are four primary pairing methods: slaughter, slide, adjacent, and random.

-Fold pairing (a.k.a. slaughter pairing)
+Fold pairing (a.k.a. slaughter pairing or split and fold)

 To perform the pairing, pair the strongest with the weakest player in the group.
 Repeat by pairing the strongest player with the weakest player from among those that are unpaired till all players have been paired.
 If a bye needs to be given, it is generally given to the strongest player.